 The Dragon's Wroth

-Aegon and his remaining sister-queen, Visenya, placed bounties on the heads of Dornish lords and in turn the Dornish put bounties on the price of the Targaryens and their allies.
-Aegon and Visenya were assaulted on the streets of King's Landing and, if not for Visenya and Dark Sister, they would have been killed.
-This attack led to the forming of the elite royal bodyguard known as the Kingsguard in 10 AC.
-Visenya personally chose the men herself.
-Lord Fell was murdered and the Wyl of Wyl committed atrocities, particularly in Fawnton and Old Oak.
+Aegon and Visenya also placed bounties on the heads of Dornish lords, who, in turn, placed bounties on the Targaryens and their allies.
+Half a dozen Dornish lords were successfully assassinated, though only two of their killers ever lived to collect their bounties.
+King Aegon was attacked on three occasions, and Visenya was attacked on several occasions as well.
+One day, when Aegon and Visenya were assaulted on the streets of King's Landing, only Visenya's swift intervention saved Aegon's life.
+This attack led to the creation of the elite royal bodyguard known as the Kingsguard in 10 ᴀᴄ.
+Lord Fell was killed in a brothel in King's Landing, while the Wyl of Wyl committed atrocities, particularly in Fawnton and Old Oak.

 Although Dorne was a blasted, burning ruin from the Red Mountains to the mouth of the Greenblood, the Dornish continued to fight.